zaphosting/docs/docs/motortown-firststeps-connect.md

 ---
 id: motortown-firststeps-connect
 title: "Motor Town: Behind The Wheel: Connect to the server"
-description: "Information about various ways on how to connect to your Motor Town: Behind The Wheel server from ZAP-Hosting - ZAP-Hosting.com Documentation"
+description: "Information about various ways on how to connect to your Motor Town: Behind The Wheel server from ZAP-Hosting "
 sidebar_label: Connect to the server
 services:
   - gameserver-mountandblade-motortown